How to Create & Translate Captions and Subtitle Files for Video and Audio (AVCS)

 You can generate automatic translations with spf.io.
 Note that translating a transcript will yield better results than a subtitle file, as the text is not broken into incomplete utterances.

-1. In the document editor, click on the plus icon at the top to add a translation.
+1. In the document editor, click the Translation button at the top to add a translation.

 3. The translation will appear on the right side of the screen.
 Review it and make edits as needed.